Ahmedemad190/testing/README.md

 # Headers:
 Both requests and responses include headers, which provide additional information about the request or response.
 Headers can include details like content type, length, date, and more

+# Status Codes:
+HTTP responses include status codes that indicate the outcome of the request.
+Common status codes include .
 - 2xx: Success
 - 3xx: Redirection
 - 4xx: Client errors (e.g., 404 for "Not Found")